25 May Curriculum Templates and Unit Planners Designed for Schools

 In the beginning stages of designing your unit planning template, we encourage you to reflect on the following questions:

 What is the purpose of your curriculum?
 What key initiatives do you want capture?
 Is your curriculum aligned to a specific pedagogy?
 Are there external mandates for your curriculum?

 Knowing what characterizes your curriculum will help determine the design of it.
-Moreover, questions like these begin to inform the structure of your unit planner.
+Moreover, questions like these begin to inform the structure of your curriculum template.
 Establishing your template is a key aspect of initiating a curriculum development process.